Dealing with Poor Performance ProactivelyPosted in : Webinar Recordings on 8 May 2019

 But there are a lot of questions here on poor performing employees with mental health and sickness issues and things like that.
 So it may be that we maybe look at a Q&A for the next webinar that will deal with a lot of these, because some of them are a full webinar in themselves I think.
 So Caroline and I, we'll maybe have a wee chat after just as to what we can do with those because there are some really interesting things on there.

 But for now, thanks, Caroline.
 We are indeed out of time.
-If you need to contact myself directly, it's firstname.lastname@example.org.
+If you need to contact me directly - email@example.com.
 And you can see the contact there for Caroline and her team at The HR Suite.
-It's thehrsuiteonline.com.

-And if you're a Legal-Island Hub subscriber, next week you'll have the recording available on the website and a full transcript within the next few weeks.
+And if you're an Irish Employment Law Hub subscriber, next week you'll have the recording available on the website and a full transcript within the next few weeks.